tock/tock/doc/courses/sosp/application.md

 Which toggles the state of an LED, accessed by its number.

-***remainder of user-application tutorial still to be translated to C***

 ## 5. Extend your app to report through the `ble-env-sense` service

-Finally, lets explore accessing the Bluetooth Low-Energy (BLE) capabilities of the hardware.
+Finally, let's explore accessing the Bluetooth Low-Energy (BLE) capabilities of the hardware.
 The Hail board has an [nRF51822](https://www.nordicsemi.com/eng/Products/Bluetooth-low-energy/nRF51822) radio which provides BLE communications.
-Given that and the sensors available, we can use Tock to provide the BLE
+With that and the available sensors, we can use Tock to provide the BLE
 [Environmental Sensing Service](https://www.bluetooth.com/specifications/assigned-numbers/environmental-sensing-service-characteristics)
 (ESS).